MicrosoftDocs/architecture-center/docs/framework/index.md

 For more information, reference the following video about bringing security into your DevOps practice on Azure:

-> [!VIDEO <iframe src="https://channel9.msdn.com/Shows/Azure-Enablement/DevSecOps-bringing-security-into-your-DevOps-practice-on-Azure/player" width="960" height="540" allowFullScreen frameBorder="0" title="DevSecOps: bringing security into your DevOps practice on Azure - Microsoft Channel 9 Video"></iframe>]
+<iframe src="https://channel9.msdn.com/Shows/Azure-Enablement/DevSecOps-bringing-security-into-your-DevOps-practice-on-Azure/player" width="960" height="540" allowFullScreen frameBorder="0" title="DevSecOps: bringing security into your DevOps practice on Azure - Microsoft Channel 9 Video"></iframe>

 ### Operational excellence guidance